UPDATE - 24 May 2019

 Convincing the British

-British electorate (though not the media) that we have every interet in delaying Brexit and
+British electorate (though not the media) that we have every interet in

 giving the EU a chance to respond to our grievances, will be the easier